containers/podman/docs/tutorials/podman-for-windows.md

 installer.
 The Windows installer is built with each Podman release and can be downloaded from the official
  [Github release page](https://github.com/containers/podman/releases).
-The Windows installer file is named podman-v.#.#.#.msi, where the # symbols represent the version number of Podman.
+The Windows installer file is named podman-#.#.#-setup.exe, where the # symbols represent the version number of Podman.
 Be sure to download a 4.1 or later release for the capabilities discussed in this guide.
+As of 2022-11-09 the latest version is [v4.3.0](https://github.com/containers/podman/releases/download/v4.3.0/podman-v4.3.0-setup.exe).

 ![Installing Podman 4.1.0](podman-win-install.jpg)

-Once downloaded, simply run the MSI file, and relaunch a new terminal.
+Once downloaded, simply run the EXE file, and relaunch a new terminal.
 After this point, podman.exe will be present on your PATH, and you will be able to run the `podman machine init` command to create your first machine.